5 Best Outdoor Markets in the French Riviera (and a few tips)

 So plan accordingly and let yourself be tempted by the colors and smells as you wander through the outdoor markets on the french riviera!

-Going to an outdoor market in the south of France is a morning ritual, whether in small towns and larger cities so enjoy and do like the locals!
+Going to an outdoor market in the south of France is a morning ritual, whether in small towns or larger cities so enjoy and do like the locals!

 Below are a few suggestions for when you visit.